 Only the children of the ACTC mothers had a higher risk of fine motor skills delay.
 And there was no delay in gross motor skills or cognitive skills.
-That was in comparison to the NC group.
+That was compared to the NC group.

 Researchers also analyzed separately alcohol (AC) and tobacco use (TC).
 Again, it was in comparison to the NC group.
-They found that neither was associated with either delayed motor or cognitive skills.
+They found that neither was linked with either delayed motor or cognitive skills.

 Popular Books and Videos

-Geddes, L. Bumpology.
+- Geddes, L. Bumpology.
 The Myth-busting Pregnancy Book for Parents.
-NY: Simon & Schuster, 2014.
+NY: Simon & Schuster.

-This website gives no advice on alcohol and child development.
-So please see your doctor for that.
+- This site gives no advice on alcohol and child development.
+Please see your doctor with questions.